 Over time, more details about the operation appeared in various anti-piracy documents and reports.
 A statement from anti-piracy company NAGRA said that the “shutdown” of the “piracy ring” was the result of criminal complaints and the involvement of Deutsche Fußball Liga (DFL), Spanish league LaLiga, NAGRA, and Nordic Content Protection.
 The Alliance for Creativity and Entertainment was also involved.

 NAGRA reported that several individuals had already been charged with various offenses, including crimes against intellectual property, communications fraud, money laundering, and involvement in a criminal organization.
-It was confirmed that the suspected leader of the group (now known to be Amir Zalaghi) and around ten others had been arrested – a total of four in Spain, one in Germany, three in Sweden, and another three in Denmark.
+It was confirmed that the suspected leader of the group and around ten others had been arrested – a total of four in Spain, one in Germany, three in Sweden, and another three in Denmark.

 Soon after the initial announcement, TorrentFreak was informed that the “dismantled” pirate IPTV service was RapidIPTV, something we reported at the time.
 But while that detail was good to know, it didn’t really help us to properly pinpoint which service had apparently disappeared.